Engineering blog

 2. Victorian Style

-Architectural House Styles Farnam Mansion in Oneida, New York.
+Victorian Style Architectural House in the USA Farnam Mansion in Oneida, New York.
 Image by GerriGray.
 License: Creative Commons Attribution-Share Alike 3.0 Unported (CC BY-SA 3.0).
 No changes were made to this image.

 In the US, Victorian architecture refers not to a specific style, but rather an era of design from the early 1800s to the early 1900s, during the reign of Queen Victoria.

 This era saw a growing middle class and increasing wealth, and homes evolved to reflect this, becoming larger and more elaborate.
-While there are varying styles of houses that fall within the Victorian, there are some distinguishing features you will find in most Victorian homes.
+While there are varying styles of houses that fall within the Victorian, you will find some distinguishing features in most Victorian homes.

 • Steeply pitched roof